PyCon Uk 2014 and the Armbot

 - The uFactory uArm I backed on kickstarter - solidly mounted and connected to the pi with USB, with motor power from the md25.

 It was Thursday night in the hotel that the final screws mounting the arm onto the chassis went on, and the arm will have to come off again for travel.
-On Friday, I arrived at Pycon with this robot with no code - “I am built, now program me minion!”.
-The Ibis hotel were helpful in that they lent me a bigger screwdriver when I needed it to bolt the arm in place properly.
+On Friday, I arrived at Pycon with this robot with no code, the idea being “I am built, now program me minion!”.
+The Ibis hotel staff were helpful in that they lent me a bigger screwdriver when I needed it to bolt the arm in place properly.

 After going to the conference opening, and a few sessions, I brought the robot over to the Simulation Centre where the education track was starting up, and this is where the fun really starts.